 Tax Deadline Now July 15, 2020: The IRS has announced that “the federal income tax filing due date is automatically extended from April 15, 2020, to July 15, 2020.
 Taxpayers can also defer federal income tax payments due on April 15, 2020, to July 15, 2020, without penalties and interest, regardless of the amount owed.
 This deferment applies to all taxpayers, including individuals, trusts and estates, corporations and other non-corporate tax filers as well as those who pay self-employment tax.
 The IRS urges taxpayers who are due a refund to file as soon as possible.
 Most tax refunds are still being issued within 21 days.”
 More info.

-One of the little known benefits of being in the military is access to free tax filing and preparation services.
-There are several options for military personnel to file their taxes for free, including free tax preparation assistance on base, and free tax prep software you can use to file your taxes online.
+One of the little-known benefits of being in the military is access to free tax filing and preparation services.
+There are several options for military personnel to file their taxes for free, including free tax preparation assistance on base, and free tax prep software you can use to prepare your own taxes and file your taxes online.
 Some local communities may also offer free tax preparation.

 Free Tax Preparation Eligibility